praisetompane/computation_and_information/README.md

-# What is Computing?
+# What is Computation?

-This repo is an attempt at unpacking in layman's terms what computation is, and humanity's current implementation of computation.
+objective: an attempt at unpacking in layman's terms what computation is, and humanity's current implementation of computation.

-## What is Computation?

-## In plain English:
-* def: the study of computation.

 def¹: the **transformation** of **sequences of symbols** by **precise rules**(Konrad, 2015:6)